spiffe/go-spiffe/v2/examples/spiffe-grpc/README.md

-# gRPC SVID example
+# gRPC over mTLS example

-This example shows how two services using gRPC can communicate using mTLS with X509 SVIDs obtained from SPIFFE workload API.
+This example shows how two services using gRPC can communicate using mTLS with X509 SVIDs obtained from SPIFFE Workload API.

-Each service is connecting to workload API to fetch its identities.
+Each service is connecting to the Workload API to fetch its identities.
 Since this example assumes the SPIRE implementation, it uses the SPIRE default socket path: `/tmp/agent.sock`.

 ```go
 source, err := workloadapi.NewX509Source(ctx, workloadapi.WithClientOptions(workloadapi.WithAddr(socketPath)))
 ```

-In case socket path is not provided using [SourceOption](../../workloadapi/option.go#L39) the value from the environment variable `SPIFFE_ENDPOINT_SOCKET` is used
+When the socket path is not provided, the value from the `SPIFFE_ENDPOINT_SOCKET` environment variable is used.

 ```go
 source, err := workloadapi.NewX509Source(ctx)
 ```

-Then, the **gRPC server** creates a `tls.Config` with server configurations to allow mTLS connections, using previously created [workloadapi.X509Source](../../workloadapi/x509source.go#L17) and validates than the certificate presented to server from client has SPIFFE ID `spiffe://examples.org/client`.
+The **gRPC server** uses the [workloadapi.X509Source](https://pkg.go.dev/github.com/spiffe/go-spiffe/v2/workloadapi?tab=doc#X509Source) to create a `tls.Config` for mTLS that authenticates the client certificate and verifies that it has the SPIFFE ID `spiffe://examples.org/client`.

-Created `tls.Config` is used when creating gRPC server.
+The `tls.Config` is used to create TLS transport credentials for the gRPC server.

 ```go
 clientID := spiffeid.Must("example.org", "client")